 The fifth European Sand Yacht Championships are currently being held in West Germany.
 The championships?

-The fifth European Sand Yacht Championships are currently being held in West Germany.
+Background: The fifth European Sand Yacht Championships are currently being held in West Germany.
 The championships last until the 2nd of September and during that time leading land yachtsmen from all over Europe will be competing for the coveted trophies.

 Sand yachting is fast-growing in popularity.
 Each year the international championships attract greater competition, and the design of the yachts improves.
 This year competitors have come from Great Britain, Belgium, Denmark, France, Switzerland, Holland, and West Germany.